Kshama Sawant: Political ideology

-Sawant is a member of Socialist Alternative, the United States section of the Trotskyist international organization the International Socialist Alternative, formerly the Committee for a Workers' International (CWI).
+Sawant is a member of Revolutionary Workers.
+Previously she was a member of Socialist Alternative, the United States section of the Trotskyist international organization the International Socialist Alternative, formerly the Committee for a Workers' International (CWI).

 Sawant said she rejects working with either the Democratic or the Republican party and advocates abandoning the two-party system.
 She has called for "a movement to break the undemocratic power of big business and build a society that works for working people, not corporate profits—a democratic socialist society."
 In 2013, Sawant urged other left-wing groups, including Greens and trade unions, "to use her campaign as a model to inspire a much broader movement".

-On February 20, 2019 she published an article in Socialist Alternative backing Bernie Sanders' run for the Democratic nomination.
+On February 20, 2019, she published an article in Socialist Alternative backing Bernie Sanders' run for the Democratic nomination.
 In 2020, she spoke at a campaign rally for him at the Tacoma Dome in Tacoma, Washington.
 She joined the Democratic Socialists of America in February 2021.

+In 2024, Kshama Sawant's organization, Workers Strike Back, endorsed Jill Stein, the Green Party candidate for the United States presidential election.
+The announcement occurred during the inaugural Workers Strike Back conference, where Sawant emphasized the importance of building an independent, left-wing alternative to the two-party system in the U.S. Sawant praised Stein's campaign for its anti-war stance, focus on workers' rights, and opposition to corporate influence in politics.

+She has stated that it was her goal to deny Kamala Harris the state of Michigan in the 2024 US presidential election.